-Santa Croce has three cloisters, “internal courtyard of convents or churches”, each built in a different time period.
+Santa Croce has three cloisters, “internal courtyards of convents or churches”, each built in a different time period.
 This space was isolated from city life: it was an ideal place to pray and meditate in absolute silence.

 BASILICA SANTA MARIA NOVELLA

 Santa Maria Novella is the first of the great Florentine basilicas and the first large Gothic building in the city.
 Its construction was begun by the Dominicans and initially, it was a convent located near an ancient church; the works ended in 1357 and it was consecrated only in 1420.

 Inside the building, your gaze will be struck by the contrast between the colorful Gothic arches that mark the three naves and the white and frescoed walls.
 You will also find important works of art such as Giotto’s Crucifix and Filippo Brunelleschi’s wooden Crucifix, Masaccio’s fresco with the Trinity, and the two chapels frescoed respectively by Domenico Ghirlandaio and Filippino Lippi.

 The Ponte Vecchio was up to 1218 the only bridge that crossed the Arno in Florence.
 The bridge, as seen today, was built in 1345 after a violent flood destroyed the previous one.

 During the Second World War, the German troops destroyed all the bridges in Florence, except this one.
 However, they blocked access to the bridge by destroying the two medieval buildings on its sides.